 Western Power has a framework to manage its strategic, operational, regulatory and reporting risks.
 The corporate risk management standard and framework:

 Executive Managers and Heads of Function are responsible for identifying risks and implementing strategies to mitigate them.
-The Finance, Risk and Audit Committee (FRAC) oversees the risk management standard and framework and reviews the effectiveness of key mitigation strategies.
+The Audit & Risk Committee (ARC) oversees the risk management standard and framework and reviews the effectiveness of key mitigation strategies.

 Financial risk issues are managed in line with the financial management policy that requires regular reporting to the FRAC on treasury related activities.